 Spending any time with Central Falls Mayor Maria Rivera, one thing becomes clear right away.
 This is a mayor who means business.

 With RIPTA Wave cards in hand, we set out for the bus stop right next to City Hall.
 And of course, the transit-housing conversation started right there.
 You see, the bus stop had been temporarily moved one block south to accommodate a construction site that’s producing more affordable housing.
 Three months into her first term in 2021, the first woman ever elected to be Mayor of this city (and the first Latina Mayor in Rhode Island) convened a 3-Day Housing Summit to begin addressing the critical need for more affordable housing in Central Falls.
 And since then, she and her staff have been laser focused on doing what it takes to meet the challenge.
-It’s one of the reasons she was recognized with a 2023 Outstanding Smart Growth Leader Award in 2023.
+It’s one of the reasons she was recognized with a 2023 Outstanding Smart Growth Leader Award.

 As we walked past what used to be a Dunkin’ Donuts and adjacent surface parking lot, we observed construction underway for 30 affordable units with an additional 17 across the street in a prominent city building that was once a police station.
 It’s part of a package that the Mayor took the lead in brokering with nonprofit housing developer ONE Neighborhood Builders.